Ciantic/monitortoggler/README.md

       file.

        -save
-           Used to save settings from file.
+           Used to save settings to file.

        -open
            Used to open and restore settings from file.